 The Text Export Wizard is used to export text in a custom arrangement.
 The wizard can export text as tab or comma separated text, JSON, or HTML (using <table> tags), and allows the arrangement to be configured with graphical controls, or by editing a textual specification (blueprint).
 A live preview immediately shows the effect of configuration changes.
 The wizard also allows you to set up templates with export configurations that can be saved and re-used.

-To open the wizard, choose File>Export>Text Export Wizard.
+To open the wizard, choose File>Export>Custom Text Export.
 Here’s an overview of the main window of this template.

 When you are exporting HTML, the preview can show the actual web view as you work.